Last updated 2/6/18

 Bonus info about publishing contemporary books:

 In August 2016, I held a webinar so narrators could learn about acquiring audio rights for books still under copyright.
 My guest speaker was Jessica Kaye, who has over 25 years of audiobook and publishing experience as a Grammy-award winning audiobook producer, director, and distributor.
 She’s also an attorney in the firm Kaye & Mills and specializes in intellectual property, publishing law, and licensing.
+I wrote this article to inspire and encourage other narrators to license the audio rights to favorite books.
 If you’re interested in this topic, you can purchase the webinar recording, complete with sample licensing agreement and an exclusive list of links, on my Shop page.

-Edited 3/16/17 to improve formatting and add last paragraph about webinar
+Edited 3/16/17 to improve formatting and add bonus paragraph about webinar